Operation Mississippi Hustle: Indictments and suicide

-Teresa Dolan Malone (d.o.b.
-August 17, 1961) is the widow of former State Representative Bennett Malone, who died on December 17, 2017.
+Teresa Dolan Malone (born August 17, 1961) is the widow of former state representative Bennett Malone, who died on December 17, 2017.
 He served in the legislature for 36 years and chaired the Mississippi House Corrections Committee until his resignation in 2015.
 On July 25, 2016, she was indicted for giving bribes to Epps through McCrory, from 2010 until 2014, on behalf of medical services provider AdminPros LLC.
 She initially pleaded not guilty, but changed her plea to guilty on October 6, 2017 for paying kickbacks to Epps in exchange for the receipt and continuance of an MDOC consulting agreement.
 She admitted to receiving $225,000 from the agreement for monitoring and Medicaid eligibility contracting which the state had with AdminPros, as arranged by Epps.
 She received $5,000 monthly from October 2010 to July 2014, from which she paid Epps between $1,000 to $1,750 per month.
 Malone faced a maximum penalty of 10 years in prison and a $250,000 fine.
 After she was admitted to a hospital due to complications from a double lung transplant, Wingate delayed her sentencing.
 Malone was sentenced on May 24, 2019, by Wingate to 41 months (3 years and 5 months) in prison and a $250,000 fine.
 She was being held at the FMC Carswell, in Fort Worth, Texas, with a scheduled release date of July 24, 2022, but was moved to the Residential Reentry Management program located on Maxwell Air Force Base in Montgomery, Alabama.

 Guy E. "Butch" Evans, an insurance broker, was indicted in August 2016.
 In 2012 Evans was awarded a contract as the insurance broker of record for the MDOC.
 He was given exclusive access to MDOC employees to sell policies and products and received commissions from insurance companies.
 He gave $1,400 to $1,700 per month to Epps for 16 months, starting in January 2013.
 The Evans arrangement ended with the Epps indictment.
 Wingate initially rescheduled the trial until April 3, 2017 for Evans.
 On March 31, 2018, it was announced that Evans would waive indictment and plead guilty to a lesser offense, one that had not yet been charged.
 In April 2018, Evans pleaded guilty to aiding and abetting tax evasion while paying Epps $19,200.

 On May 24, 2017, at the time Epps' sentencing, LaMarca and Colette said his cooperation could lead to charges against six or seven others, including conspirators from outside Mississippi.
 An additional indictment had been obtained but remained sealed.
 Epps forfeited his investment and bank accounts, his $310,000 Flowood residence, a $237,601 Gulf Coast condo, and a pair of Mercedes-Benz vehicles to resolve a $1,300,000 judgment against him.